eps1lon/dom-accessibility-api/.changeset/pink-lizards-push.md

 </fieldset>
 ```

-Computing the name for this fieldset would've returned an emptry string previously.
+Computing the name for this fieldset would've returned an empty string previously.
 It now correctly computes `my fieldset` following the [accessible name computation for `fieldset` elements](https://w3c.github.io/html-aam/#fieldset-and-legend-elements)